shiba24/birdsong-generation-project/README.md

 # Notice

-[WIP] The dataset is not open-access yet.
-Hense you cannot replicate this project on your own.
+This project is work-in-process.
+The dataset is not open-access yet.
+Hense you cannot replicate this project.

 # Quick execution